awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/install-greengrass-core-v2.md

    + Specifies to use the `ggc_user` system user and `ggc_group` system group to run software components on the core device\.
 The installer creates this default user and group for you\.
    + Specifies to install the software as a system service that runs on boot, if your device has the [systemd](https://en.wikipedia.org/wiki/Systemd) init system\.
 **Note**
 To set up a development device with local development tools, specify the `--deploy-dev-tools true` argument\.
 The local development tools can take up to a minute to deploy after the installation completes\.
+<a name="jvm-tuning-note"></a>If you are running AWS IoT Greengrass on a device with limited memory, you might want to control the amount of memory that AWS IoT Greengrass Core software uses\.
+To control memory allocation, you can set JVM heap size options in the `jvmOptions` configuration parameter in your nucleus component\.
+For more information, see [Control memory allocation with JVM options](configure-greengrass-core-v2.md#jvm-tuning)\.

    For more information about the arguments that you can specify, see [Configure the installer](#configure-installer)\.

-   Do the following:<a name="installer-replace-arguments"></a>
+   Replace argument values in your command as follows\.<a name="installer-replace-arguments"></a>

+   1. *GreengrassCore*: If you unpacked the installer to a different folder, replace this value with the folder that you want to use\.

-   1. Replace *region* with the AWS Region in which to find or create resources\.
+   1. *region*: Replace with the AWS Region in which to find or create resources\.

+   1. */greengrass/v2*: Replace with the path to the root folder to use to install the AWS IoT Greengrass Core software\.

-   1. Replace *MyGreengrassCore* with the name of the AWS IoT thing for your Greengrass core device\.
+   1. *MyGreengrassCore*: Replace with the name of the AWS IoT thing for your Greengrass core device\.
 If the thing doesn't exist, the installer creates it\.
 The installer downloads the certificates to authenticate as the AWS IoT thing\.

-   1. Replace *MyGreengrassCoreGroup* with the name of AWS IoT thing group for your Greengrass core device\.
+   1. *MyGreengrassCoreGroup*: Replace with the name of AWS IoT thing group for your Greengrass core device\.
 If the thing group doesn't exist, the installer creates it and adds the thing to it\.
 If the thing group exists and has an active deployment, the core device downloads and runs the software which that deployment specifies\.

-   1. Replace *MyGreengrassV2TokenExchangeRole* with the name of the IAM role that allows the Greengrass core device to get temporary AWS credentials\.
+   1. *MyGreengrassV2TokenExchangeRole*: Replace with the name of the IAM role that allows the Greengrass core device to get temporary AWS credentials\.
 If the role doesn't exist, the installer creates it and creates and attaches a policy named `MyGreengrassV2TokenExchangeRoleAccess`\.
 For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.

-   1. Replace *MyGreengrassCoreTokenExchangeRoleAlias* with the alias to the IAM role that allows the Greengrass core device to get temporary credentials later\.
+   1. *MyGreengrassCoreTokenExchangeRoleAlias*: Replace with the alias to the IAM role that allows the Greengrass core device to get temporary credentials later\.
 If the role alias doesn't exist, the installer creates it and points it to the IAM role that you specify\.
 For more information, see [Authorize core devices to interact with AWS services](device-service-role.md)\.

-   1. Replace */greengrass/v2* with the path to the root folder to use to install the AWS IoT Greengrass Core software\.

-   1. If you unpacked the installer to a different folder, replace *GreengrassCore* with the folder that you use\.

    ```
    sudo -E java -Dlog.store=FILE \